isomerpages/moe-stmargaretsec/_achievements/Student Achievements/Lee Kuan Yew Award Winners.md

 Lee Kuan Yew Award for All-Round Excellence
 -------------------------------------------

 The Lee Kuan Yew Award for All-Round Excellence is a national-level award for achievement in education that was presented since 2005.
 It recognises well-rounded students who have excelled in both academic and non-academic spheres, and who exemplify positive character development, strong leadership qualities and commitment to service to the community.
 The award is presented at the end of the Secondary education.
-St. Margaret’s Secondary congratulates the following students who have achieved this award:
+St. Margaret’s School (Secondary) congratulates the following students who have achieved this award:

 | Name of Student | Year of Award |
 | --- | --- |